Zendesk For WHMCS

 |Before you start your actual work on support tickets with Zendesk For WHMCS, move again to 'Addons' → 'Zendesk' → 'Ticket Settings'. |

-This section of the addon allows easy and comfortable management of the way tickets are displayed in your client area, their visibility, sorting etc.
+This section of the addon allows the easy and comfortable management of the form in which tickets are displayed in your client area, their visibility, sorting properties, etc.

 Let's now discuss their functionality in details: